JanssenProject/jans/docs/README.md

       20 x509Certificates
       21 urn:ietf:params:scim:schemas:extension:gluu:2.0:User

 You can skip less important attributes if you want.
-Please see below to create an user.
 Please see below follow-up method to create an user.

 ```